patricksurry/g3/README.md

 to the current metric value stays at a fixed position.
 A circular gauge rotates so the correct axis value is shown at the top, and a linear gauge slides itself to the correct axis value is shown centered at *x*=0.
+To change the position where the gauge indicates, apply a transformation.
+For example, to indicate in a window at the 3 o'clock position, try:

+    g3.put().rotate(90).append(g3.gauge().autoindicate(true)...)

 *gauge*.**clip**([*clippath*: function]) · [source](src/gauge.js)